Gino Corrado: Career

 Born in Florence, Italy, Corrado is considered to have one of the most impressive filmographies of any actor; for example, he is the only actor to appear in Gone With The Wind, Citizen Kane and Casablanca, three of the leading films of Hollywood's Golden Age.
 He played Aramis in The Iron Mask (1929).
 He made his film debut in D. W. Griffith's Intolerance in 1916, and appeared in such other silent classics as The Ten Commandments and Sunrise.
 By the time sound arrived, he had already been reduced to a bit player, but worked constantly (making 18 appearances just in 1939) and was always a welcome presence.
 Corrado made an appearance in the Our Gang short "Follies of 1938" (released in 1937).
 He is especially known by Three Stooges fans for his appearances in Saved by the Belle, An Ache in Every Stake and Micro-Phonies.
 His final film role was a shoe salesman in the 1954 Martin and Lewis comedy Living It Up.

 His younger brother was the silent film actor Louis Dumar (born as Luigi Liserani).

 Corrado became a restaurateur following the end of his film career.
+‘Gino’s’, his place on Ventura Blvd., was highly thought of, and drew many in the film industry.
+Gino later lost the restaurant, due to what he said was fraud.